daniellesublett/phase_0_unit_1/week_3/1_git_started/my_solution.md

 Many of the tutorials and reading materials started out at the very beginning of creating a github account, installing git etc. which seemed a little redundant.
 I know how to use git init and what it does, but I'm still fuzzy on how to get my my-solution.md file up to the correct branch.
 Only way to find out is to try it, so here goes nothin'!

+I left feedback on GitHub for Alan Cohen and Antonio Danogond